Tenants Transform Gardens to Help Rebuild Communities in Fishwick and St Matthews

 Before and after the transformation of a garden.

-Together, the team from Green Space Transformations and the tenant volunteers made a huge difference to several communities, driven by the lasting impact of their efforts.
-The tenant volunteers involved shared:
+Together, the team from Green Space Transformations and the tenant volunteers made a huge difference to several communities.
+Driven by the lasting impact of their efforts, the tenant volunteers involved shared:

 "I'd like to use the skills I've learnt to improve my own community by cleaning up areas of the estate that are overgrown and unsightly".